roooms/reinvent-2017-hybrid/README.md

-# re:Invent-2017 Terraform Demo
+# re:Invent 2017 Terraform Hybrid Cloud Demo

-A simple Terraform configuration to demo Terraform Open Source.

-This configuration provisions infrastructure on AWS and Google Cloud to demonstrate the cross-provider provisioning functionality Terraform enables.
+This configuration provisions infrastructure on Amazon Web Services and Google Cloud Platform to demonstrate the cross-provider provisioning functionality available in Terraform.

 For AWS: aws.tf uses modules from the [Terraform Module Registry][terraform_registry_aws] to provision a VPC, the necessary networking components and an auto scaling group across multiple AZs.
 The associated launch configuration launches three instances of the latest Amazon Linux AMI then installs httpd and a custom landing page via a user data script.

-For Google: google.tf uses the managed-instance-group module from the [Terraform Module Registry][terraform_registry_gcp] to provision a Managed Instance Group in the default VPC and network.
+For Google: google.tf uses locally defined resources to provision a Managed Instance Group in the default VPC and network, spanning multiple zones.
 The group configuration launches three VMs running CentOS 7 then installs httpd and a custom landing page via a startup script.

+> The regions chosen for this demo are hardcoded to AWS us-west-2 and GCP us-west1

 ## Estimated Time to Complete